Portavita/portavita.github.io/_posts/2019-06-14-blog_PostgreSQL_wal_log_hints_benchmarked.markdown

 I used our beloved pgbench tool to run the tests.
 I ran it first to initialize the data, then I ran it again to query.
 Nothing special here.

-I counted the number of produced WAL files after each ran.
+I counted the number of produced WAL files after each run.

 As side note, I should mention that checkpoints are called a couple of times over each run and I did not notice much difference in CPU usage over the tests.